amclees/cs-4471/practice_final.md

   e. `switchport access <vlan id>`

+d, same as problem 24

 ---

-26. From subinterface config mode, which command set the VLAN of the current subinterface?
+26. From subinterface config mode, which command sets the VLAN of the current subinterface?

   a. `encapsulation dot1q <vlan id>`